Your cart is currently empty!

 20. Take Your Time

 This isn’t a timed test, and you’ll have plenty of time to take it.
 It’s better to take your time and think about your answers.
-Like so many things in life, rushing could lead to more mistakes and needing to take it over again.
+Like so many things in life, rushing could lead to more mistakes and the need to start over.

 Is the ACLS Certification Exam Hard?